BG3-Community-Library-Team/bg3-community/Tutorials/Sound/Extract-Audio.md

 The paks will be in Baldurs Gate 3's Data directory.
 For me that is: `\SteamLibrary\steamapps\common\Baldurs Gate 3\Data` | adjust accordingly for your steam install.

-You can unpack packs by opening the utility, selecting `Utitilies > Game File Operations > Unpack Game Files`
+You can unpack `.paks` by opening the utility, selecting `Utitilies > Game File Operations > Unpack Game Files` then checking the boxes for SharedSounds and SharedSoundBanks then selecting `Confirm`.

 Alternatively, you can drag your `.pak(s)` to the blue square in the Multitool to unpack them.
 They'll be extracted into the Multitool's directory under UnpackedData.